eponsonby/ATP-Support/job-announcement-playbook/details/locations.md

 Indicates if the applicant may be able to telework.

+**NOTE:** This is a new field and may not yet be offered by your Talent Acquisition System (TAS).
+Work with your vendor in order to be able to use this field.
+There is an existing field however, that field is ignored.
+The new field will support a simple Yes or No indication.

 #### Required

 No. However, it is strongly encouraged to include this in the job announcement.